Atrial Septal Defect (ASD) Closure

 Effectiveness of the ASD Closure

 TGH delivers world-class care to patients and our excellent outcomes for even complex procedures.
-Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Heart & Vascular care, meaning we are ranked in the top 10% in the nation for 2023-24.
+Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as One of the Nation's Best for Heart & Vascular care in 2024-25.

 Most of our patients who have had an ASD closure go on to live happy, healthy and energetic lives with little need for further surgical intervention.
 You will have regular visits with your cardiologist, at three months, six months and 12 months following the procedure.
 After that, a yearly checkup is all that’s needed.
 Your treatment plan will also likely include taking blood thinners for a year after the procedure.